-Sudden changes in diet
+Sudden change in diet

-If continuous vomiting is accompanied by a few telltale signs that your cat is in pain or discomfort, Dr. Shampers says you should see a vet right away.
+In general, if your cat has only vomited one to three times and is otherwise normal, there is a higher likelihood that they do not need urgent care for their condition.
+If your cat is throwing up more than three times and the vomiting is accompanied by a few telltale signs that your cat is in pain, you should see a vet right away.
 These signs include (but are not limited to):

 Vomits more than three times